Derek Dohler

 Derek Dohler, full-stack developer at The Water Institute, brings more than a decade of experience in software engineering to his work of building robust, performant web applications based upon scientific data.

-Upon completing his bachelor’s degree in computer science and then a law degree, Dohler used his expertise with Transparency International - Georgia, in Tbilisi, Georgia as digital projects officer.
-In this position, Dohler built web applications promoting the accountability of Georgian government bodies based on open government data.
+Upon completing his bachelor’s degree in computer science and then a law degree, Derek used his expertise with Transparency International - Georgia, in Tbilisi, Georgia as digital projects officer.
+In this position, Derek built web applications promoting the accountability of Georgian government bodies based on open government data.
 Subsequently, he became a co-founder and board member of Open Law Library, a legal technology non-profit that is dedicated to making all official laws freely and openly accessible.
-Open Law Library created and operates the first automated legal codification and publishing engine.
+Open Law Library created and now operates the first automated legal codification and publishing engine.